 If you are “eligible faculty” interested in representing CSUSM on the ASCSU for the period of Fall 2019 through Spring 2022, nominations will be accepted until 5:00 PM on Monday, March 11th.
 A list of nominees will be posted on the Spring Election Sample Ballot on 3/12/16.
 Additional names may be added until 5PM on 3/15/19.
 Nominations should be sent via email to the Academic Senate Office.

 For your convenience, below is a table showing anticipated meeting days/times for Senate Standing Committees for 19/20, in addition to a link to corresponding webpage where you will find a current roster and the committee charge.

-Please note: Senate meets nine times during the academic year – usually the first Wednesday of each month, from 12:30 PM to 2:20 PM.
+Please note: Senate meets at least nine times during the academic year – usually the first Wednesday of each month, from 12:30 PM to 2:20 PM.

 |Academic Policy Committee (APC)*||1:45 – 3:45 PM on non-Senate Wednesdays|